TAIFA-FIALA/taifa-fiala/docs/MVP_IMPLEMENTATION_COMPLETE.md

 ---

-*Ready to start collecting funding opportunities and serving the African AI community!*
+*Ready to start collecting intelligence feed and serving the African AI community!*